October 1 marks the opening of the Health Care Exchanges. What does this mean for the mental health field?

 There is no guess work.
 We run your health benefits before you visit.
 Call us and see how cost-efficient it can be to see a mental health provider.
 And in 2014, all insurance companies will be required to give you mental health benefits.

 If you have been thinking about seeing a counselor, psychologist, psychiatrist, or therapist, please call us at 1-855-4-THRIVE.
-We can book most appointments with 24 hours.

 What does this mean for Counselors?